gayatri121/CompBioProject/README.md

 ===============================================================================

-I am using latest version of Python, which includes the pip installer, but you can run a Linux command to upgrade yours!
+I am using latest version of Python, which includes the pip installer

-Link for installing pysam using pip: http://pysam.readthedocs.io/en/latest/installation.html
+Guide for installing pysam using pip: http://pysam.readthedocs.io/en/latest/installation.html

+This might be tricky, I had to run 'sudo apt-get install zlib1g-dev' first.